ChrisTs8920/FilePilot/README.md

 ## To do

 - Will attempt Linux compatability
-- Auto refresh on action (new file, new directory, rename, etc.)
 - Add move file function
 - Add editable path
 - Break into modules